-Once a prospective student has submitted all academic transcripts from previously attended colleges, a Transfer Evaluation will be conducted to determine which courses and credits will be awarded toward the MSOM program.
-Transfer credits are awarded credit for courses that are similar in description, content, level, and credit/hours and were completed at an accredited college or university.
+Once a prospective student has submitted all academic transcripts from previously attended colleges, including any applicable military transcripts, a Transfer Evaluation will be conducted to determine which courses and credits will be awarded toward the MSOM program.
+Transfer credits are awarded credit for courses that are similar in description, content, level, and credit/hours and were completed at an accredited college or university or part of any applicable military transcripts.